 No fees.
-For 2016/17, we provide our outreach programs free of charge to participating schools in Adams, Boulder, Broomfield, Douglas, and Jefferson Counties.
-In the 2017/18 school year, those schools that would be receiving the program for the second or more time will be required to contribute to support the continuation of the program at the school.
+For 2016/17, we provided our outreach programs free of charge to participating schools in Adams, Boulder, Broomfield, Douglas, and Jefferson Counties.
+In the 2018/19 school year, those schools that will be receiving the program for the second or more time will be required to contribute to support the continuation of the program at the school.
 This is not applicable to Title 1 schools.

 , for details and a quote.

 How long are the programs?

 The Elementary School program is designed to deliver 2 days of instruction to each participating class group.

 The Middle School Program is designed to deliver 4 days of instruction to each participating class group, with an informal performance during the students class time on their final day.

 *Note – each day refers to one lesson per class group (approximately 40-55 minutes)